canorve/GALFITools/docs/howto.rst

 Upon successful installation of GALFITools, an ensemble of shell routines becomes seamlessly accessible through your bash (or zsh) environment.
-The subsequent discourse elucidates the function and operation of each of these routines.
+The text below elucidates the function and operation of each of these routines.

 For an enhanced comprehension of the intricacies